ChironCryptography/Chiron-Emoji-List/README.md

 # Chiron Cryptography, Inc.

 ### Chiron Unicode List
-A simple tool that downloads a list of emoji from unicode.org and generates a specified data structure to read it from.
+A simple list of all emoji characters and their tags.
+Included in this repo as well is a code generation tool that can update the list automatically using official unicode.org data.

 ### Usage
 #### C#